 - Improvements and limitations

-A rapid and economical technique for quantitative analysis of the elemental composition of specimens.
-It differs from x-ray diffraction, whose purpose is the identification of crystalline compounds.
-It differs from spectrometry in the visible region of the spectrum in that the x-ray photons have energies of thousands of electronvolts and come from tightly bound inner-shell electrons in the atoms, whereas visible photons come from the outer electrons and have energies of only a few electronvolts.
-See also: X-ray diffraction
+A quantitative analysis technique for measuring the elemental composition of a sample.
+X-ray spectrometry (Fig. 1) differs from x-ray diffraction, whose purpose is the identification of crystalline compounds.
+It differs from spectrometry in the visible region of the spectrum in that the x-ray photons involved have energies of thousands of electronvolts and come from tightly bound inner-shell electrons in the atoms, whereas visible photons come from the outer electrons and have energies of only a few electronvolts.
+See also: Atom; Electron; Electronvolt; Photon; X-ray; X-ray diffraction

 The content above is only an excerpt.